 Protecting and Restoring PEI’s Coastline

-In 2021, the Government of Prince Edward Island (PEI) developed expanded restoration plans for two coastal locations, Cedar Dunes Provincial Park and Basin Head Provincial Park, both experiencing ongoing and extensive impacts from sea level rise storm surge and wave-driven erosion.
-On opposite ends of PEI, both locations are important tourist destinations with unique beach-dune environments and include a number of amenities such as a campground, hotel, museum, and washroom facilities.
+Since the mid-2000s, protection and restoration of Prince Edward Island’s (PEI) coastal areas has been a high priority for the Government of PEI.
+As the climate continues to change, these types of projects have become increasingly important.
+In 2021, the Government of PEI developed expanded restoration plans for two coastal locations, West Point-Cedar Dunes Provincial Park, and Basin Head Provincial Park, both of which are experiencing ongoing and extensive impacts from sea level rise, storm surge, and wave-driven erosion.
+On opposite ends of PEI, these locations are important tourist destinations with unique beach-dune environments.
+Together, the two sites include a number of amenities such as a historic lighthouse (built in 1873), campground, hotel, museums, harbor, restaurant, and washroom facilities.
 These restoration projects build on an ongoing strategy to protect coastal roads, buildings and other infrastructure as well as the unique dune ecology.
 Identification and prioritization of restoration actions uses classification and sensitivity mapping of the shoreline along with updated coastal flood maps depicting PEI’s coastal floodplains for 2020, 2050, and 2100.
-Together with the Department of Environment, Energy and Climate Action, and managers of provincial properties including the Department of Economic Growth, Tourism and Culture, the Department of Transportation and Infrastructure (DTI) works collaboratively to prioritize coastal protection and develop site-specific restoration projects.
+The Departments of Environment, Energy and Climate Action, Fisheries, Tourism, Sport and Culture, and Department of Transportation and Infrastructure (DTI) work collaboratively to prioritize coastal protection and develop site-specific restoration projects.
 DTI also conducts extensive monitoring of previous shoreline restoration projects using drone technology and land-based surveys to allow for continuous evaluation and improvement to future design techniques.
-Construction of both the Cedar Dunes and Basin Head Inlet restoration projects will begin in the fall of 2021.
+Construction of both the West Point-Cedar Dunes and Basin Head restoration projects began in the winter of 2021; work at Basin Head is complete and additional work will be done at West Point-Cedar Dunes during the winter of 2023-24.

 Understanding and assessing impacts

 The impacts of climate change have been evident and well-documented along the coast of PEI for decades.
-Several major storms in the early 2000’s caused unprecendented flooding and erosion and spurred action by the Government of PEI to undertake a number of important coastal resotration projects to protect infrastructure and ecosystems.
-The 2021 Climate Change Risk Assessment identifies coastal erosion as the greatest level of risk to PEI by 2050.
+Several major storms in the early 2000’s caused unprecedented flooding and erosion and spurred action by the Government of PEI to undertake a number of important coastal restoration projects to protect infrastructure and ecosystems.
+Recent hurricanes, including Dorian in 2018 and Fiona in 2022, have had devastating impacts to the coast, as well as inland areas.
+The 2021 Provincial Climate Change Risk Assessment identified coastal erosion as the greatest level of risk to PEI by 2050.
 It notes that, due to the Island’s socioeconomic and socio-cultural reliance on the coast, nearly all Islanders are likely to be directly or indirectly affected by coastal erosion in the future.
 Key consequences of unmitigated future coastal erosion include:

 • Potential for long-term or permanent damage to Island infrastructure, especially transportation, and wastewater infrastructure.

-• Economic impacts and widespread moderate mental health impacts, particularly as result of loss of sense of place.
+• Economic impacts and widespread mental health impacts, particularly as result of loss of sense of place and increasing climate anxiety.

-• Risk to endangered and at-risk species (e.g., piping plover) and unique natural environments (e.g., mobile parabolic sand dunes).
+• Risk to endangered, at-risk, and endemic species (e.g., piping plover, giant Irish moss) and unique natural environments (e.g., mobile parabolic sand dunes).

 • Impacts to the tourism and recreation industry, including narrowed beaches and restricted access to parks, historic landmarks, golf courses, and other resources.